lgehu/ecg_sensor/README.md

 # TODO #
 - [V] Implement the Pan-Tompkins algorithm
 - [V] Python script to flash an ECG signal directly in the board.
+- [ ] Make the solution with object linking working
-- [] Enhance the algorithm using the DSP and CMSIS Library
+- [ ] Enhance the algorithm using the DSP and CMSIS Library

 # ISSUES #
 Python package wfdb and matplotlib wasn't working fine on linux.
 I had to create a